GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 ## GraphQL query to customize content for different users

-This GraphQL query retrieves the post content, appending an "edit post" link at the bottom of the content for the admin user only:
+This GraphQL query retrieves the post content, appending an "Edit this post" link at the bottom of the content for the admin user only:

 ```graphql
 query InitializeDynamicVariables